itamarLaufer/ai-player/README.md

-# AI Player using Mini Max Tree with Alpha Beta Pruning
+# AI Player using Mini Max Tree with Alpha-Beta Pruning

 The project enables you to create an AI player for your game easily and quickly.
 * The game must be between 2 players who play *against* each other.
 * All the information about the game must be always visible for both players.
-* A prograss of one player is negative for the other player.
+* A progress of one player is negative for the other player.

 ## Getting Started